Dr. Sanjana Bhardwaj

 Dr. Sanjana Bhardwaj leads policy and advocacy work related to family planning; maternal, newborn, and child health; nutrition; and primary health care systems.
 Her team works to create and advance strategies that increase political commitment and resources devoted to these priorities, in collaboration with country-based foundation teams.
 Her team also fosters partnerships that can accelerate, expand, and sustain impact.

-Her work has been published in peer reviewed journals and she is a recipient of service awards and certificates in recognition of her contributions.
+Sanjana’s work has been published in peer-reviewed journals, and she is a recipient of service awards and certificates in recognition of her contributions.

 Sanjana earned her M.D. from Mumbai University in India and won a scholarship to earn her MPH from the University of Alabama at Birmingham.